johschmidt42/App-Roles-Azure-Static-Web-Apps/README.md

    yet published to pypi and needs to be retrieved via terraform binding mechanism ( see [here](https://discuss.hashicorp.com/t/is-it-already-possible-to-use-azapi-in-cdktf/43706) for more information).
    For that, the cdktf-cli (installed by npm) and the cdktf python package need to have the same version
-4. Create an azure service principal
+4. Create an azure service principal for infrastructure deployment
 5. Create a resource group in azure and grant the service principal contributor rights to it (the SP will be used by terraform and needs contributor rights for resource creation / management)
 6. create storage account and container within resource group (this will be used as remote backend for the terraform